aaronkarlsberg/Predictive-Neural-Vessel-Occlusion/README.md

-# Predictive-Neural-Vessel-Occlusion-
+# PNVO (Predictive-Neural-Vessel-Occlusion)
-A machine learning application using google’s tensorflow to predict locations in the brain where blood vessels may be occluded from angiograph images.
+### A deep learning application that uses YoloV3 architecture to detect and classify locations of blood vessel occlusions in the brain (frontal view) from the images produced by DSA (Digital Subtraction Angiography).